“Simplicity is the peak of civilization.” – Jessie Sampter

 - Clear your desk.
 If you have a cluttered desk, it can be distracting and disorganized and stressful.
 A clear desk, however, is only a couple of simple habits away.
 Read more.

 - Establish routines.
-The key to keeping your life simple is to create simple routines.
-A great article on that here.
+The key to keeping your life simple is to create simple routines — a morning routine, a bill-paying routine, an evening routine.

 - Keep your email inbox empty.
 Is your email inbox overflowing with new and read messages?
 Do the messages just keep piling up?
 If so, you’re normal — but you could be more efficient and your email life could be simplified with a few simple steps.
 Read more.